Many pear trees need to be cross-pollinated with another variety to make fruit.

 To help you choose the right trees to pollinate each other, we have put them into 4 groups in the colour coded table below.

-It's very easy: a pear tree can cross-pollinate with any tree in its own group or a group next to it on the table.
-So, it works like this:
+A pear tree can cross-pollinate with any tree in its own group or a group next to it on the table, like this:

 Pear Tree Pollination Groups